 Qiao Qiao shook her head, stopping her washing task and shutting off the water temporarily.
 “It’s not that.”

-Sophia had on her confused look, but she continued to keep patient and waited.
+Sophia had on her confused look, but she continued to keep her patience and waited.

 “I heard the others mentioned about your grandpa.”